Step 1

 Dim PDF = Renderer.RenderHTMLFileAsPdf("Project/MyHtmlDocument.html")

-' or to convert an HTML string
+' Or to convert directly from an HTML string

-'var PDF = Renderer.RenderHtmlAsPdf("<h1>Hello IronPdf</h1>");
+' var PDF = Renderer.RenderHtmlAsPdf("<h1>Hello IronPdf</h1>");

 Response.Clear()